NeilKhera/argus_stereo_sync/README.md

 Kindly refer to the _Technical Documentation_ page on the [wiki](https://github.com/Nekhera/argus_stereo_sync/wiki/Technical-Documentation).

 ### Known Issues
-- In our tests a resolution of 960x540 delivered a clean 60FPS however anything above that led to significant drops in framerate.
+- In our tests, a resolution of 960x540 delivered a clean 60FPS however anything above that led to significant drops in framerate.
 The bottleneck is likely in copying the image buffer from the CUDA device to host memory.

 _Please report any bugs and issues encountered to the repo issue tracker.
 Pull requests are welcome!_
 ### Todos
 - Published messages should use sensor timestamp, not _ros::now::time()_.
-- Add ability to dynamically set camera exposure range, allowing with other parameters such as framerate and resolution (preferably without restarting node).
+- Add the ability to dynamically set camera exposure range, allowing with other parameters such as framerate and resolution (preferably without restarting node).
 - Automate API installation.
 - Optimize CUDA kernel for improved performance at higher resolutions.
 ### License